Yoga enthusiasts across world celebrate International Day of Yoga with outdoor sessions | Entertainment

 ''@HCICanberra celebrated 8th #InternationalDayofYoga in the iconic location of 'the Gabba', Brisbane today morning and became part of #GuardianRingForYoga. #YogaForHumanity,'' the Indian mission tweeted.

-Deputy Prime Minister and the Defence Minister of Australia Richard Marles who is visiting India posted a pic on Twitter while doing Yoga.
+Deputy Prime Minister and the Defence Minister of Australia Richard Marles who is visiting India posted a picture on Twitter while doing Yoga.

 ''An early morning start with some yoga, ahead of a busy couple of days here in India.
 Looking forward to a packed couple of days, meeting my counterparts and seeing firsthand our close partnership,'' he tweeted.